Arpit-Shah/Artos/info/ARTOS_FEAURES.md

 	* Depending on the goal, some user may want to continue next test execution after a test case failure, in other case user may choose to stop after very first test case failure.
 Artos support both behaviours.

 * Facilities:
-	* By default Artos is setup to stop on first failure. it can be configured to continue executing rest of the test cases.
+	* By default, Artos is setup to stop on first failure. it can be configured to continue executing rest of the test cases.

 * Usage:
 	* Stop on Fail feature can be enabled/disabled via `conf/Framework_Config.xml` file.